Kerala Folklore

 The Ancestral Veil and the Spirit Wild: A Global Comparison of Veneration and Worship

-North Malabar’s Living Heritage: A Definitive Guide and Itinerary for Experiencing the Theyyam Ritual
+North Kerala’s Living Heritage: A Definitive Guide and Itinerary for Experiencing the Theyyam Ritual

 The Global Nexus of Lore: Latest Trends in Modern Folklore and the 21st Century Revival